-Rice has become such a soft spot with nutrition seekers and dieters in our country .
-More than anywhere else .
-No other place celebrates rice as much as Indians do , especially in the coastal regions.
-I know i know , the Chinese and the Japanese , Koreans and all the coastal countries probably consume rice as a staple grain , but i feel the proportion of rice on an average Indian's plate is much more.
+Rice has become such a soft spot with nutrition seekers and dieters in our country.
+More than anywhere else.
+No other place celebrates rice as much as we Indians do, especially in the coastal regions.

-Daal bhaat ( lentil n rice) is a common name for a meal in some parts of India .. daal roti and just roti for a meal is common too .
-A punjabi would say chalo rotti kha layiye ( for let's have our meal) and a bong would say bhaat khiye naao for have your meal .
-In the central parts of India too it's like daal roti or daal bhaat ...we certainly heap our plates with rice ( or other grains, mostly refined now a days) and that is not healthy .
-We take very small servings of lentils and vegetables on the side in a vegetarian meal .
-With a meat or fish meal the proportion is healthier though , still not perfect.
+Daal bhaat (lentil n rice) is a common name for a meal in some parts of India, daal roti and just 'roti' is a common slang for a meal.
+A Punjabi would say chalo rotti kha layiye (for let's have our meal) and a bong would say bhaat kheye naao for have your meal.
+In the central parts of India too it is like daal roti or daal bhaat.
+We certainly heap our plates with rice (or other grains, mostly refined now a days) and that is not healthy especially in modern context where we sit on chairs all day long.
+The grain heavy diet is fit for a farmer but not a desk bound worker.
+We Indians take very small servings of lentils and vegetables on the side in a vegetarian meal as a habit, even though there are several vegetable and lentil side dishes.
+With a meat or fish meal the proportion is healthier though, but still not perfect.

-So load you plate with more vegetables and protein and enjoy your white rice once in a while .
-A practical solution for all of us who have grown up eating the tastier rice and now crave for it even when we know it is stripped off it's goodness .
+So the moral of the story is, load you plate with more vegetables and protein and enjoy your white rice once in a while or even everyday.
+A practical solution for all of us who have grown up eating the tastier (polished) rice and now crave for it even when we know it is stripped off it's goodness.

 (for two servings)